 The Gold Coast is renowned for its sun-kissed beaches and infamous nightlife, but the truth is, there is so much more to the Gold Coast than most people think.
 My version of the Gold Coast is pristine beaches with soft sand and clear blue water.
 On the other hand, there is the hinterland of the Gold Coast that is filled with hidden waterfalls and hiking trails, waiting to be explored.
 A trip to the Gold Coast truly is what you make it.
-These are some of the best Gold Coast hikes that you can’t miss.
+These are some of the best Gold Coast hikes.

 Burleigh Head National Park

 Burleigh Heads National Park offers the very best of the best: perfect views of the Gold Coast City skyline, access to remote beaches and creeks, native rainforest and a number of unique viewpoints.
 If you’re lucky, you may even be able to spot the whales and dolphins playing around offshore.

 Burleigh Heads National Park, located in the heart of the Gold Coast, is the ideal hike for those short on time.
 This Gold Coast hiking trail exposes you to all the different elements and gives you a taste of the natural side of the Gold Coast.

 Some highlights within Burleigh Heads National Park are Tallebudgera Creek, Tumgun lookout and Echo Beach.

 There are several trails ranging in length in Burleigh Heads National Park.
 Read the full guide to hiking in Burleigh Heads National Park